mitri-dev/JavaScript-Item-List/README.md

-# JavaScript Item List
+# JavaScript Item List!
-this "app" let's you have a nice little list of items, where you can _Add_ and _Remove_ items from the list, and also features a search bar!
+this "app" let's you have a nice little list of items in your browser, where you can __Add__ and __Remove__ items from the list, and also features a searchbar.
 Enjoy~